Skip to main content

 Residential care for people living with complex learning disabilities

 Residential care is suitable for adults who require daily support for their complex conditions.
-Both accommodation and 24/7 support are provided as part of residential care, with specially adapted locations that create safe and welcoming environments.
+At Lifeways, both accommodation and 24/7 support are provided as part of residential care, with specially adapted locations that create safe and welcoming environments.

 Read Paul and Julian’s story to see how a shared love of gardening has created a blossoming friendship.